 - Has your student set up their Handshake account to ensure that they keep up with all the career events and happenings throughout the school year?

 If you can answer all of the above with an emphatic “YES,” then you have earned an A+!
-So, give yourself a pat on the back and keep up the good work!
+So, give yourself a pat on the back and keep up the good work.
 The encouragement you give your student will pay you back in rewards that last a lifetime.

 With summer jobs and summer adventures well underway here are some things you can do to help your student take critical next steps in their career development.

-Help your students explore possibilities
+- Help your students explore possibilities

 Travel also enhances life skills that translate to career skills.
-Discuss how their new experiences are helping them become better planners, risk takers and communicators.
+Ask how their new experiences are helping them become better planners, risk takers and communicators.
 Ask how their understanding of diverse people may have changed as they interacted with others they encountered.

-It’s time to review the Four-Year Career Plan as a “Career Check-up” to see if they are making progress toward their career goals.
+It’s time to review the Four-Year Career Plan as a “Career Check-up” to see if they are making progress toward their career.
 If your student hasn’t completed their Handshake profile, now is the time!
 They can explore careers and employers, upload their resume for review and scope out a strategy for making the next year one of career-related accomplishments.

-It’s free and allows you to find excellent talent for your full-time, part-time and internship positions.
-Think of it as “paying it forward.”
+It’s free and allows you to find excellent talent for your full-time, part-time and internship positions and, think of it as “paying it forward.”
 While another LSU student may fill your position, perhaps other families will post a position of interest to your student.

-- Find job postings in Handshake.
+- Find jobs postings in Handshake, the online career platform.

 Your student may benefit from networking with your friends and acquaintances in industries of interest.
 Why not introduce them?
 After all, gainful employment at graduation is a pretty sweet goal!

-- Our Student Career Guide is a source for all things career including: résumés, how to find a job, how to make networking fun, a list of informational interview questions and more.
+- Our Student Career Guide is a source for all things career including: résumés, how to find a job, how to make networking fun, a list of informational interview questions and much more.

 - It’s cool in here!
 We are open all summer.
 If your student is in the area, they can call to schedule a personal appointment.
 What better time is there than summer to develop a career strategy, find the right major or choose a career goal or polish job search skills?

 - Out of town this summer?
 No problem!
 Contacts us for a phone appointment.

-Call 225-578-2162 to schedule.
+Check out our resources and services online at lsu.edu/careercenter or 158 LSU Student Union.
 Office hours: Monday through Friday 8 a.m. to 4:30 p.m.
 Contact us at 225-578-2162 or email@example.com.

 We hope you and your students enjoy a safe, fun and productive summer!

 - Career assessments help students discover careers that match their unique skills, interests and personality,

-- What Can I Do with This Major demonstrates a wide range of options in each academic field.
+What Can I Do with This Major demonstrates a wide range of options in each academic field.